 Smartphone storage is a funny thing.
 No matter whether it is 16 GB, 32 GB or 64 GB, sooner or later, we get the alert: storage space running out.
 If the device has a MicroSD card slot, we might expand the space with external memory.
 However, is 32 GB of internal memory plus 32 GB microSD card equal to 64 GB of internal storage?
 Which is better, internal memory or external memory?
 How to set up SD card for extra storage?
 It is important to figure out these question in order to better manage our phone memory.

-- Internal Storage vs External memory: What's the Different?
+Internal Storage vs External memory: What's the Difference?

 Internal storage is the build-in storage space to install operating system, pre-installed apps, other apps and app data, while external storage generally refers to removable SD card.
 They are different in these aspects: